fredzica/algorithms-and-data-structures/README.md

 ### Quicksort

 Quicksort works by recursively partitioning the array into 2 parts: the left part is smaller than the pivot, and the right part is greater than the pivot.
 Then it recursively sorts the left and right parts.

+## Searching

+### Binary search

+The binary search expects an already-sorted array.
+It will elect a midpoint in the array and evaluate if the value being searched for is greater or lesser than the midpoint.
+Depending on the result, a new midpoint is elected to the right or to the left of the previous one.
+This process is repeated until the value is the midpoint or there are no more elements to search.